blackflux/object-scan/README.md

 - `**`: Matches zero or more nestings
 - `++`: Matches one or more nestings

-Recursions can be combined with a regex by appending the regex.
+Recursions can be combined with a regex / group by appending the regex / group.

 _Examples_:
 <details><summary> <code>['a.**']</code> <em>(zero or more nestings under `a`)</em> </summary>